|Address||Viale dei Gladiatori, Roma RM, Italy|

 - Tribuna Tevere – the stand is opposite the Main row that refers to VIP posh seats as well as seats for special guests.

 Derby della Capitale or Derby di Roman is one of the most exciting events for all football lovers whether they support Lazio or Roma.
 The Roman Derby brings thousands of supporters to Stadio Olimpico where they set amazing shows and performances.

 The ticket prices are different depending on the home team.
-StubHub provides clear pricing and easy ways to purchase tickets in advance.
+Ticket Compare provides clear pricing and easy ways to purchase tickets in advance.
 For example, when Lazio plays away, tickets for home supporters are more expensive and vice versa.
 Moreover, we should consider Roma’s recent success in the Champions League.
-It still plays in the major European tournament, which also influences the ticket price.
+It still plays in major European tournaments, which also influences the ticket price.

 While being the Italian Capital, Rome offers plenty of ways to travel around the city.
 It boasts a developed public transport network providing endless ways to get to the stadium as well.
 Stadio Olimpico is located in the Northern part of the city not far from the Vatican.
 The ground is a part of the Foro Italico sports complex located on the bank of the river Tiber.

 By Tube – the easiest way to get to the arena is to take the Metro A Line and follow to Ottaviano.
 You can also get there from the Metro B line.
 All you need is to change at Tirmini if traveling from Tiburtina.

 By Bus – Piazzale della Farnesina is the closest bus stop to Stadio Olimpico.
 You can get there by bus number 32 that departs from Ottaviano.

 By Tram – take the tram #2 to get to the closest train station.

 By Taxi – Termini is the main station in Rome.
 You can get to any place from there including Stadio Olimpico.
 The taxi will cost you about £17 to get to the arena in less than 15 minutes.